20 Common Tomato Plant Problems and How to Fix Them

 - What causes it: Under-fertilization, poor soil nutrition or inadequate pollination.

 - What to do about it: Make sure you are feeding your tomato plants throughout the season.
 A balanced organic fertilizer such as a 10-10-10 should be fed biweekly or monthly.
 Tomatoes are heavy feeders and need fertilizer throughout the growing season.
-For organic gardeners, frequent top-dressings with compost and compost teas are a must.
+For organic gardeners, frequent top-dressings with homemade compost and compost teas are a must.

 9. Bacterial Canker